alfredbaudisch/alfredbaudisch.com/content/posts/2021-06-25-day-106-failed-3-sided-ziggurat-pillar.md

 This was supposed to be a pillar with 3 equal-sized sides, but after 40 minutes, I failed to do it.

 Those few days were quite interesting.
-I noticed that I’m struggling with very simple props and hard surface modeling, while I normally can do organic modeling quite comfortably.
+I noticed that I'm struggling with very simple props and hard surface modeling, while I normally can do organic modeling quite comfortably.